kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

   * Its `status.allocation.devices` and `status.allocation.reservedFor` are
     used.
-  * It does not have annotation `resource.kubernetes.io/pod-claim-name:` as it is created for the extended resource request in a pod spec, not for a claim in the pod spec.
+  * It does not have annotation `resource.kubernetes.io/pod-claim-name:` as it is created for the extended resource request(s) in a pod spec, not for a claim in the pod spec.
   * At most one such claim object is created per pod.
 For example, if the pod requests for foo1.domain/bar and foo2.domain/bar, the allocation of devices